Menu

 USB adapters are the most common way to add wireless internet to your laptop or desktop, but they’re not the only option.
 PCIe network cards, which require installation inside the computer and feature external antennas, are a notable alternative.
 Speed and range are high points with this type of unit, but we prefer USB adapters for their convenience, portability, and price.

-Just like a WiFi router, wireless adapters often feature two bands with two different frequencies — 2.4 GHz and 5 GHz.
-Having two bands to choose from is extremely beneficial if you’re sharing your internet connection, and certain types of interference affect different frequencies more than others.
+Just like a Wi-Fi router, wireless adapters often feature three bands with three different frequencies — 2.4 GHz, 5 GHz and 6 GHz.
+Having three bands to choose from is extremely beneficial if you’re sharing your internet connection, and certain types of interference affect different frequencies more than others.
 Some devices that can cause interference are garage door openers, cordless phones, and even microwaves, so having more choice is beneficial.

 Warranty

 If a wireless adapter is your only link to the internet, failure can lead to missed work, missed connections, or at the very least a mild annoyance.
 That makes warranties and technical support all the more important.
 Certain adapters offer lifetime warranties, consistent driver updates, and full technical support.
 That’s the best-case scenario.
-Other options include 1- or 2-year warranties, or refunds in case of failure.
+Other options include one- or two-year warranties, or refunds in case of failure.

 Wireless adapter prices